lortza/lortza.github.io/_posts/2018-05-23-favorite-refactor-tarot-controller.md

 ## My First Foray from Command Line into Rails

 My goal with the app was to have a web page with 3 random cards on it, each card position having its own meaning.
-I called that a spread:
+I called that a spread and it looks something like this:

 ```
     Position 1         Position 2          Position 3